MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 | Personal productivity & knowledge management | Obsidian LiveSync, LinkWarden, Paperless-ngx, Invoice Ninja                                                               |

-This repository is the operational record of the platform: architecture documentation, deployment references, maintenance runbooks, troubleshooting notes, and the custom container code used for hardware monitoring.
+This repository is the operational record of the platform: architecture documentation, reference deployment configs (live IaC is maintained in a separate private repo), maintenance runbooks, troubleshooting notes, and the custom container code used for hardware monitoring.
 It's organized so that rebuilding the cluster from scratch, diagnosing unfamiliar issues, or onboarding a new workload starts here.

 ~~~mermaid